Transport in Jakarta: High speed rail

-Another project to upgrade of existing Jakarta-Surabaya route to high speed rail is undertaken in 2016.
-Priority was given to Japan this time who had been one of the biggest investors to Indonesia.
-The route is supposed to finish construction in 2019.

-Rapid transit

-At present rapid transit in Greater Jakarta consists of a BRT TransJakarta, the Jakarta MRT, Jakarta LRT, the Greater Jakarta Commuter Rail and Soekarno-Hatta Airport Rail Link.
-Other transit system being under construction is the Jabodebek LRT and the Jakarta-Bandung HSR.

-Bus rapid transit
+The Whoosh (short for Waktu Hemat, Operasi Optimal, Sistem Hebat, lit. '"Timesaving, Optimal Operation, Excellent System"') is the brand name for high-speed train services on the Jakarta–Bandung high-speed railway (Kereta Cepat Jakarta–Bandung) operated by Kereta Cepat Indonesia China (KCIC).
+The Whoosh is the first high-speed railway in the Southern Hemisphere and South East Asia, covering a distance of 142.3 km with a top speed of 350 km/h connecting two of Indonesia's largest cities, Greater Jakarta with over 34 million population and Greater Bandung with population of 9 million, serving a total of 43 million population.
+It reduces the travel time between the two cities from 3 hours to about 30 minutes.

+Public Transport

+Jakarta BRT

-TransJakarta bus rapid transit service (known as Busway) was developed in the context of development reforms (or reformasi) and used Bogota's TransMilenio system as a model.
-Jakarta's first busway line, from Blok M to Jakarta Kota opened in January 2004 and as of 14 February 2013, twelve out of fifteen corridors are in use.
-TransJakarta has the world's longest bus rapid transit routes (230.9 km in length).
-TransJakarta had a total of 128 routes as of April 2018 (corridor, cross route & feeder route) - a significant increase from 41 routes in 2015.
+Transjakarta bus rapid transit service (known as Busway) was developed in the context of development reforms (or reformasi) and used Bogota's TransMilenio system as a model.
+Jakarta's first busway line, from Blok M to Jakarta Kota opened in January 2004 and as of 11 November 2023, fourteen out of nineteen corridors are in use.
+Transjakarta has the world's longest bus rapid transit routes (230.9 km in length).
+Transjakarta had a total of 128 routes as of April 2018 (corridor, cross route & feeder route) - a significant increase from 41 routes in 2015.
 TransJakarta has targeted to serve one million passengers per day by the end of 2018.
-In addition there are 18 'feeder' routes that serve beyond the exclusive busway corridors.
-Located in the municipalities surrounding Jakarta, the feeder service uses special buses that allow for boarding at either ground level or the TransJakarta station platforms.
+In addition there are 14 feeder routes that serve beyond the exclusive busway corridors.
+Located in the municipalities surrounding Jakarta, the feeder service uses special buses that allow for boarding at either ground level or the Transjakarta station platforms.
 Transjakarta owned more than 1,500 buses in the first three months of 2017 and targets to have 3,000 buses by the end of the year.

-Greater Jakarta Commuter rail
+KRL Commuterline

-Greater Jakarta Commuter Rail or commonly known as Commuterline is a commuter rail system which serves commuters in Jakarta, Bogor, Depok, Tangerang, South Tangerang, and Bekasi.
+Greater Jakarta Commuter Rail or commonly known as KRL Commuterline is a commuter rail system which serves commuters in Jakarta, Bogor, Depok, Tangerang, South Tangerang, and Bekasi.
 The commuter system was started in 2000.
 The number of passengers in 2014 reached 208 million, rising from 158 million in the previous year.
 Commuter Line serves all municipalities in Jakarta excluding the Thousand Islands, as well as Greater Jakarta region.
 The rail system uses rolling stock of rapid transit standard and operates at high frequency with a minimum headway.
 The average daily ridership was about 0.95 million with a total of 315.8 million commuters used Commuter LineL Jabodetabek in the year 2017.

 Major rail stations on the commuter line are Jakarta Kota, Jatinegara, Tanah Abang, Duri, Pasar Senen, Manggarai and Sudirman.
 As a transit station, Manggarai railway station is the busiest station in Indonesia, with more than 100,000 passengers boarding and alighting each day.
 Though during rush hours, the number of passengers greatly exceeds the system's capacity, and crowding is common.